jatanRT/eprscope/README.md

     procedure](https://cran.rstudio.com/). *Linux* and *macOS* users may
     also update where the
     <img src="https://www.r-project.org/Rlogo.png" width="16" height="12" />
-    expects to find various *Java* files by `sudo R CMD javareconf`, afterwards.
-If one gets an error about `jni.h` not being found, then
+    expects to find various *Java* files by `sudo R CMD javareconf` (in terminal, not in the R console), afterwards.
+If one gets an error about `jni.h` not being found, then try:
-    try:
     `sudo R CMD javareconf JAVA_HOME=/usr/lib/jvm/java-XX-openjdk-amd64/`
     (find your path for the *Java* files).